View on GitHub

 There are a few other limitations, but if you’re interested, I’ll have to send you to the official documentation here and here.

-If none of the features unavailable in the managed Active Directory Domain Services offering is crucial to your use case, I recommend seriously considering Azure AD DS.
+If none of the features unavailable in the managed Active Directory Domain Services offering is crucial to your use case, I recommend seriously considering Entra ID DS.
 While you can get a better deal, looking purely at consumption cost, with a pair of traditional Domain Controllers, the cost of managing, securing, updating and protecting those VMs cannot be underestimated.
 More on those topics in part 3.

-IMPORTANT - When you deploy an Azure AD Domain Services instance, you must provide a subnet of a Virtual Network that the managed service will use to deploy Domain Controllers.
-The Network Security Group, which acts as the subnet’s Access Control Lis, requires particular rules.
+IMPORTANT - When you deploy an Entra ID Domain Services instance, you must provide a subnet of a Virtual Network that the managed service will use to deploy Domain Controllers.
+The Network Security Group, which acts as the subnet’s Access Control List, requires particular rules.
 Unfortunately, some of them cannot be configured via the Azure Portal.
-To work around this issue, allow the AAD DS wizard to create the subnet or use a programmatic deployment for the NSG.
+To work around this issue, allow the Entra DS wizard to create the subnet or use a programmatic deployment for the NSG.
 Even though it might sound like back magic right now, please keep it in mind.
 It will all make perfect sense soon.